CV tops NPM in junior high boys match-up

 The Indians then carried their momentum all the way through to take the A game 32-24 over the Tigers.

 “They played a good game,” NPM’s junior high coach said.
 “We just need to stay focused and keep our heads in the game.
-When we’re steady we make good shots.”
+When we’re steady we make good shots and good plays.”

 The B game started out with a NPM lead 10-4 going into the half.
-However CV rebounded in the fourth quarter, racking up five points in just two plays to tie the score 15-all.
+However CV rebounded in the fourth quarter, racking up the points to edge closer to the NPM boys.

-CV’s Ashton Bardick made the final two-point shot to give the Indians the lead in the final 10 seconds in a thunderous upset.
+Kaiden Mascho and Brody Bruce each sank one of their two foul shots to tie the game at 15 all.
+Mascho would then follow up with the final two point shot to put CV ahead by two giving CV the lead, 17-15.

 Cowanesque Valley will travel away to face the Williamson Warriors on Thursday, Nov.
 17 and then host their girls and boys games with Athens on Saturday, Nov.
 19.